liqd/adhocracy3/docs/source/Generic_Widgets.rst

 Directive element attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can pass data from the xml element in the template, and the widget
+You can pass data from the XML element in the template, and the widget
 can find it in the ``$scope``.

 In the template::